 "If you make a donation at UT, we’re not going to just change the purpose, but at the same time, [we] understand that there are changes in society and the way that we view things," Vincent said.

 However, he continued, "The most important thing is for [college administrators] to listen to the students" and "involve constituent groups both on and off campus" in any major decision impacting the campus.

 In many cases, however, the decision is bigger than just one campus.
 In Alabama, for example, Governor Kay Ivey recently signed a bill passed by the legislature prohibiting the "relocation, removal, alteration, renaming or other disturbance of any architecturally significant building, memorial building, memorial street or monument located on public property which has been in place for 40 or more years."
 And similar legislation was introduced in Louisiana, even as New Orleans Mayor Mitch Landrieu oversaw the removal of statues of Jefferson Davis, Robert E. Lee and B.G.T.
 Beauregard from public spaces in New Orleans.

+An appellate judge in Tennessee prohibited Vanderbilt University from removing the word "Confederate" from one of its residence halls, saying the name was tied to an 83-year old donation.
+Vanderbilt opted to return the donation at its 2016 value and proceed with the name change, a decision which many institutions may be unwilling or unable to make.
 University of Alabama officials declined to comment for this article, but such actions taken by the legislature take decisions regarding the removal of statues or the renaming of buildings out of the hands of college administrators.
 Even at UT Austin, the decision to move one statue required a judge's blessing.